vincenzocoia/coia-ubc-application/1-cv.Rmd

 - DSCI 531: The lectures one year, then the labs the following year.
 - DSCI 532: Here, I lead a team and supervised two TA's to redevelop the labs.
 - DSCI 574: The labs.

+I've been involved with the development of the following courses:

+- DSCI 591: I helped develop the capstone course with my colleagues.
+- BAIT 509: I used DSCI 571 as inspiration for developing this course.

 Some courses have been partially redeveloped.